MaximeAndre/csharp-exercise/README.md

 ## Logs

-We can find logs while running the project directly on the server while sending requests.
+We can find live logs on the server while running the project directly.
-You can also find in file log on the serveur under `/app/Logs`.
+You can also find in file logs on the server under `/app/Logs`.
 There is one log per day, and all requests are listed with date and time.